Tutorial: Install to Completion

 Step 1 — Install and verify

-You should see a version number (e.g. 2.26.0).
-If npm resolves to a stale global install, use:
+You should see a version number (e.g. 2.44.0).
+If you only want the zero-install demo path instead of a real install, use:

 Step 2 — Scaffold a governed repo